Definition, Etiology, PathogenesisTop

 5) Hereditary disorders, including hereditary adrenal hypertrophy or adrenocorticotropic hormone (ACTH) insensitivity.

 6) A drug-induced reduction in the secretion of adrenal hormones.
 The reduction is usually transient and resolves after discontinuation of the offending drug (eg, mitotane, aminoglutethimide, ketoconazole, metyrapone, etomidate).
 Adrenal insufficiency may persist longer after discontinuation of mitotane.
+Of note, secondary adrenal insufficiency from prolonged administration of pharmacologic doses of synthetic glucocorticoids rarely presents with adrenal crisis.

 7) An increase in cortisol metabolism by enzyme inducers such as rifampin (INN rifampicin).